Jarred Kelenic Player Props: Mariners vs. Cardinals

-After batting .333 with two doubles, four home runs, five walks and nine RBI in his past 10 games, Jarred Kelenic and the Seattle Mariners take on the St. Louis Cardinals (who will start Miles Mikolas) at 9:40 PM ET on Saturday.
+After batting .343 with three doubles, four home runs, five walks and nine RBI in his past 10 games, Jarred Kelenic and the Seattle Mariners take on the St. Louis Cardinals (who will start Jack Flaherty) at 4:10 PM ET on Sunday.

-In his most recent game he had a one-hit performance (1-for-3) against the Cardinals.
+He collected two extra-base hits in his previous appearance (2-for-4 with a double, a home run and an RBI) against the Cardinals.

 Jarred Kelenic Game Info & Props vs. the Cardinals